CloudChi/FX-Framework/Files.md

 ## Custom Functions

+- Avoid duplication of code
+- If error encountered return "?"
+  - Which is expected behavior for FileMaker Custom Functions
+- Named with "Fx." prefix to differentiate from:
+  - FileMakers included Custom Functions
+  - Custom Functions that may have been added
+    - For example,
+- Named in TitleCase so they support type ahead in calculation window
+  -
-- Custom Functions are named with a certain convention to indicate where and how they are used
+- with a certain convention to indicate where and how they are used
 - They are